BY JEFF PRITCHARD

 When designing fixtures that clamp or restrain the workpiece (such as hot straightening fixtures or some brazing fixtures), careful consideration must be given to differences in thermal expansion between the workpiece and fixture.
 When possible, the coefficient of thermal expansion of the fixture material should closely match that of the workpiece.

 Before being used in production, it is recommended that a new fixture be subject to a vacuum bake at a temperature at least 25ºC (45ºF) higher than its maximum operating temperature.
 This will degas the fixture to rid it of any contaminants formed in fabrication, such as welding oxides.
-Fixtures may also require periodic grit blasting if they become discoloured during service.
+Fixtures may also require periodic grit blasting if they become discolored during service.
 Regular inspections for cracking, distortion or other thermal cycling damage should be performed.
 To avoid catastrophic failures, damaged fixtures should be repaired or replaced immediately.

 VAC AERO engineers can assist you in fixture material selection and design for vacuum processing.